Mahaditya/Scrapenium/README.md

 All the elements mentioned in node_selectors.py xpaths dictionary will be scraped.

-from all the pages same elements would be extracted so make sure all the pages have same kind of structure.
+From all the pages same elements would be extracted so make sure all the pages have same kind of structure.